Existence Results for the Time-incremental Elastic Contact Problem with Coulomb Friction in 2D: The case of isotropic elasticity

 \textbf{Proof.} The strong monotonicity property of Proposition~\ref{thm:strongMonotProp} entails that the sequence \(t^k\) converges strongly in {\(H^{-1/2}\) towards \(t\)}.
 The continuity property of Proposition~\ref{thm:contProp} yields the strong convergence of \(\mathscr{A}(t^k,\tau)\) towards \(\mathscr{A}(t,\tau)\).

-At this point, there {remains} only to prove that \(\mathscr{A}\) also fulfils property~\textit{(iv)} of Definition~\ref{thm:defLerayLions} to reach the conclusion that the operator \(A:K \rightarrow H^{1/2}\) is Leray-Lions and therefore pseudomonotone.
+At this point, there {remains} only to prove that \(\mathscr{A}\) also fulfills property~\textit{(iv)} of Definition~\ref{thm:defLerayLions} to reach the conclusion that the operator \(A:K \rightarrow H^{1/2}\) is Leray-Lions and therefore pseudomonotone.
 If it is coercive in the sense of Definition~\ref{thm:defPseudoMonot}, in addition, {then} the solvability of the Signorini-Coulomb problem will follow from Theorem~\ref{thm:Brezis}.
-As it turns out that the coercivity is easy to obtain and that property~\textit{(iv)} is very difficult, we first get rid of the coercivity result.
+As it turns out that the coercivity is easy to obtain and that property~\textit{(iv)} is very difficult, we first establish the coercivity result.

 \begin{prop} The operator \(A\) in Definition~\ref{defu} is coercive in the sense:

 \end{prop}

 \textbf{Proof.} Let \(t\in K\) and \(\mathbf{u}\) be the minimizer of \(E_{t,t}\) on \(V\), introduced in Definition~\ref{defu}.
 Taking \(\mathbf{v}=\mathbf{0}\) as a test function in the variational inequality~\eqref{eq:charact_ineq} characterizing \(\mathbf{u}\), we obtain: